jdhunterae/portfolio/index.md

 A passionate Full Stack Software Developer 🚀 with experience in Mobile and Web app development with languages and tools like JavaScript - Reactjs - Nodejs - React Native and some other cool libraries and frameworks.

+## What I Do

+- Develop highly interactive Front end / User Interfaces for your web and mobile applications
+- Progressive Web Applications ( PWA ) in normal and SPA Stacks
+- Integration of third party services such as Firebase/ AWS / Digital Ocean

 <!--
 [Link to another page](./another-page.html).